inessa-spatial-analysis/inessa-spatial-analysis.github.io/researches.md

 ## URBAN ECONOMY

-### (PhD Research)
+### PhD Research
 **Topic: The impact of Remote Work on urban equilibrium**

-My doctoral research focuses on measuring WFH level at neighborhood level in TelAviv Metropolitan area and estimate its impact on rental prices and consumtion of urban amenities.
+My doctoral research focuses on measuring WFH at neighborhood level in TelAviv Metropolitan area and estimate its impact on rental prices and consumtion of urban amenities.

 * **Focus Area:** Analyzing how hybrid work patterns reshape urban economics and infrastructure needs.
 * **Methodology:** Utilizing GPS-singnals data together with Bayesean and spatial econometrics models to understand shifts in city dynamics.